TSA PreCheck: History

+Enrollment

-After completing a background check, being fingerprinted, and paying a $78 fee, travelers receive a Known Traveler Number (KTN).
-Unlike other trusted travel programs, whose enrollment is managed by the US government, the enrollment of TSA PreCheck is managed by three commercial companies: Clear, IDEMIA and Telos.
+After completing a background check, being fingerprinted, and paying a fee ranging from $76.75 to $85.00 depending on the provider, travelers receive a Known Traveler Number (KTN).
+Unlike other trusted travel programs, whose enrollment is managed by the US government, the enrollment of TSA PreCheck is managed by three commercial companies: CLEAR, IDEMIA and Telos.
 The TSA does not issue an ID card like Global Entry, NEXUS, and SENTRI do.
-Travelers are notified if they have PreCheck by having a indicator printed on their boarding pass that may say "TSAPRECHK", "TSA PRE", or "TSA Pre✓®" depending on the airline and type of boarding pass.
+Travelers are notified if they have PreCheck by having an indicator printed on their boarding pass that may say "TSAPRECHK", "TSA PRE", or "TSA Pre✓®" depending on the airline and type of boarding pass.